-In many situations, refinancing a mortgage can be the right move.
-Refinancing may allow you to lower your monthly payment, adjust your loan term, reduce your mortgage interest rate, or cash out on the equity in your home.
+If you’re qualified, refinancing a mortgage has many advantages.
+It can lower your monthly payment, adjust your loan term, reduce your mortgage interest rate, or let you borrow cash against your home equity.

 However, refinancing isn’t free.
 Because you’re getting a new loan, you must pay closing costs when you refinance — just like when you took out your original mortgage.
-That’s why you should figure out when it’s worth it to refinance based on your personal situation.
+That’s why you should figure out when it’s worth refinancing based on your personal situation.

-Learn more about how much it costs to refinance before going through the process:
+Learn more about how much it costs to refinance a mortgage:

 What Are Refinance Closing Costs?